vangshirley/Basic_HTML_and_JavaScript/README.md

 # HTML-and-CSS-Projects
-This contains all of my HTML and JavaScript projects during this course.
+This contains HTML and JavaScript.
+For more projects with HTML, CSS, & JavaScripts, view here: https://github.com/vangshirley/HTML-and-CSS-JS-Projects

-<b>Hello, World</b> The infamous "Hello, World" sign, but in an alert box!